Nexfinity/CakeyBot-Wiki-OLD/setup/faq.md

 ## Why is Cakey Bot offline in my server but online in other servers?

 Cakey Bot may be working on some servers, but not on others.
-This is because the Cakey Bot is shard based and runs on multiple shards that each have a set amount of guilds \(or servers\) on them.
+This is because the Cakey Bot is shard based and runs on multiple shards that each have a set amount of servers \(or servers\) on them.

 ## What sources can I listen to music from?
 Do you support YouTube/Twitch/Spotify?